skupperproject/skupper-website/input/start/index.md

 ### Log in to your clusters

-The methods for logging in are specific to your Kubernetes provider.
+The methods for logging in vary by Kubernetes provider.
+Find the instructions for your chosen provider or providers and use them to authenticate and establish access for each console session.

 See the following links for more information:

  - [Vanilla Kubernetes (including Minikube)](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/)